 From the time your child enters the world, tiny and squalling, to the day he walks across the stage for that diploma, his health is critical to well being and development.
 Greenwood Leflore Hospital’s team of Pediatric specialists are committed to making that journey as productive as possible, through preventive care and well-child checkups as well as treatment when illness or injury strikes.

 GLH’s Children’s Clinic offers a full staff of residency-trained pediatricians and pediatric nurse practitioners.
 They are open daily to evaluate and treat a wide range of childhood and adolescent diseases, ranging from minor sniffles and scrapes to preventive medicine, management of chronic diseases and consultation on learning disorders and behavioral issues.
-In addition to their practice, they are active in the community, sponsoring the annual “Tour de Grand” bike race, the 300 Oaks Fun Run, March of Dimes and working with the Greenwood Mentoring Group.

 The Newborn Nursery at GLH is an up-to-date combination of personal attention and technology.
 If healthy, your new baby will be there for only a day or two, surrounded by loving professionals and monitored for any problems which might develop.
 Some babies will need to spend a little extra time in the nursery for observation or treatment, and some may have to be transferred to larger medical centers for more complicated cases.
 Regardless, you can be assured that the doctors, nurses and staff dealing with your little bundle of joy are committed to making his or her first days ones of health and happiness.